Forest Of Hope: Triumph Over Addiction & Stigma

-Recently, Kolmac Outpatient Recovery Centers proudly sponsored Forest of Hope (FOH) — an effort to raise awareness and combat the stigma of substance use disorders.
+Recently, Kolmac Integrated Behavioral Health Centers proudly sponsored Forest of Hope (FOH) — an effort to raise awareness and combat the stigma of substance use disorders.

 Approximately 600 people came together under the direction of lead artist Jay Wolf Schlossberg-Cohen to paint their deeply personal stories of triumph over addiction on 52 trees in Oregon Ridge Park.
 So far they’ve raised more than $150,000 for The Nikki Perlow Foundation — an organization committed to giving people hope that recovery is possible.